FEC okays N5.4b for Oil, gas parks, indoor shooting range

 Also speaking, the Minister of Aviation, Sirika said that FEC approved about N2.4 billion for the construction of indoor shooting range for aviation security.

-This, he said, is in line with the approval for airport officials to bear arms towards boosting security at Nigerian airports.
+He said that it was in line with the approval of airport officials to bear arms towards boosting security at Nigerian airports.

 He said, “Today in council two memoranda were considered for aviation.
-This first is construction of indoor shooting range for aviation security.
+This first is the construction of an indoor shooting range for aviation security.

-“The second memoranda that was considered and approved by council today was the ratification of the instrument of International Civil Aviation Organisation Treaties.
+“The second memoranda that were considered and approved by council today was the ratification of the instrument of International Civil Aviation Organisation Treaties.

 ” They are five in number, there is the protocol to amend the convention for the separation of unlawful seizure of aircraft which is called The Hague Convention of 1970.

+“The fourth one is a protocol to amend Article 50 (a) of the Convention on International Civil Aviation Organisation, ICAO, called the Chicago Convention of December 1944.

+“The fifth one is the protocol to amend Article 56 of the Convention of International Civil Aviation Organisation, the ICAO Convention, December 1944 at Montreal.
+The significance of all of these is to improve safety and security.”

-The Minister of State for Transportation, Gbemi Saraki, said FEC approved 300 buoys for River Niger, between Lokoja and Onitsha.
+The Minister of State for Transportation, Gbemi Saraki, while briefing said that FEC approved a contract for 300 buoys for River Niger, between Lokoja and Onitsha at the cost of N581